-Bermingham Cameras are the stockists of a complete range of Mirrorless Cameras from Nikon for you to browse!
+Bermingham Cameras are the stockists of a complete range of Mirrorless Cameras from Fujifilm for you to browse!

-If you have questions on any of the Nikon Mirrorless Camera range please feel free to get in touch here
+If you have questions on any of the Fujifilm Mirrorless Camera range please feel free to get in touch here

 Despite featuring a sensor that is 1.7 times larger than a 35mm full-frame sensor, the GFX100’s body is equivalent to that of a flagship 35mm full-frame DSLR camera in terms of dimensions (156.2mm (W) x 163.6mm (H) x 102.9mm (D), measuring 48.9mm at the thinnest part) and weight (approx. 1400g including two batteries, memory card and EVF).